 The PhD in Economics requires 60 semester hours of coursework including dissertation research.
 Up to 18 hours of the 60 hours may be accepted from the MA in Applied Economics at UNCG or a comparable master’s in economics program.

-Qualifying exams covering economic theory and econometrics are administered during the summer after completion of the first year of coursework.
+Qualifying exams covering economic theory and econometrics are administered in January after completion of the first year of coursework.
 You must pass each exam with a grade of B- or better.
 If you do not pass an exam, you may re-take that exam one time.

-During the fall semester, you will complete the PhD core courses with advanced microeconomics and advanced econometrics.
-You will take field course work this semester and in the spring semester, for a total of 12 hours of field coursework.
-At this point in the program, you can begin to branch out into the fields of specialization in applied economics.
+During this year, you will begin taking field course work.
+At this point in the program, you can begin to branch out into fields of specialization in applied economics.
 You may, after consultation with the Director of Graduate Studies, choose to pursue special interests by taking coursework outside the Department of Economics in other graduate departments including Business Administration, Educational Research Methodology, Health, Political Science, or Information Systems.
 You also have the option of taking field courses through the economics departments at the University of North Carolina at Chapel Hill or Duke University under the North Carolina interinstitutional registration program.

 During the second year of doctoral work, you should identify a member of the graduate faculty to serve as the chair of your dissertation committee.
 In consultation with your committee chair, you will also select the faculty members to serve on your dissertation committee.

 During your third year of doctoral study, while you may continue to take field courses relevant to your areas of interest, your primary focus will be on identifying the field of research and topic or topics you would like to address in your dissertation.
 Your course work will include surveys of literature in your chosen field.
 You may also begin to identify and collect data for one or more empirical research projects.